-Fannie Mae and Freddie Mac should charge more to guarantee mortgages if lenders make loans with underwriting flaws, rather than punish banks after debts default by demanding repurchases, according to Freddie Mac (FMCC)’s former chief credit officer.
+Fannie Mae and Freddie Mac should charge more to guarantee mortgages if lenders make loans with underwriting flaws, rather than punish banks after debts default by demanding repurchases, according to Freddie Mac (FMCC:US)’s former chief credit officer.

-“The way it should be paid for is not through a call on your balance sheet, but through the price,” said Ray Romano, who earlier this year joined Genworth Financial Inc. (GNW)’s U.S mortgage-insurance unit.
+“The way it should be paid for is not through a call on your balance sheet, but through the price,” said Ray Romano, who earlier this year joined Genworth Financial Inc. (GNW:US)’s U.S mortgage-insurance unit.
 “What we’ve done as an industry is we’ve provided investors a put option against changes in economic conditions for a risk they were supposed to take.”

 Fannie Mae and Freddie Mac, the government-controlled mortgage-finance companies that are being supported by injections of taxpayer capital after being seized in 2008, have been using so-called putbacks to lessen the costs of their bailouts amid record foreclosures.